LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

    :emphasize-lines: 20-24

 ..
 Note::
-   To run this example, you'll need to have the *matplotlib* and *psutil* Python modules installed.
+   To run this example, you'll need to have the :mod:`matplotlib` and :mod:`psutil` Python modules installed.

 Compared to the regular IOBlock usage, this is when things get a bit more complicated !
 As the IOBlock and HDFRecorder are both meant to handle stream